 Club Advisor: Professor Anne-Laure Fayard

 The Entrepreneurship Club seeks to create an entrepreneurial ecosystem based upon NYU Poly’s i2e direction.
-The club will provide a forum to learn the concepts of entrepreneurship, provide the benefits of self-employment, and the step-by-step path involved in launching and commercializing your own ideas.
+The club provides a forum to learn the concepts of entrepreneurship, provide the benefits of self-employment, and the step-by-step path involved in launching and commercializing your own ideas.

 The main mission of our organization is to foster understanding about India and her culture among the NYU.Poly community at large, to provide an avenue to bridge the social gap among the graduate students here at Polytechnic, in order to enhance the diversity and to provide a helping hand to the new incoming students in getting oriented to the United States of America.